aiven/devportal/docs/platform/howto/saml/add-identity-providers.rst

 #.
 Click **Edit method**.

 Step 4.
-Log in with the SAML authentication method
+Log in with the identity provider
 --------------------------------------------------

 After the authentication method is enabled, there are two URLs in the **Signup and link accounts URLs** section: